Solid phase transitions in the liquid limit: Conclusions

 Whether the revealed asymmetry of the transformation mechanism between the direct and reverse transformation is a peculiarity of the Hadamard material or whether this striking phenomenon has a more general nature, remains to be established.
-It shows, however, the intricate role of rigidity in structural transformations which, even if weak, can produce rather complex structure of the relaxed energy.
-This complexity will then reflect a gradual transition from geometrically ordered microstructures, controlled by long range elastic interactions, to more 'fluid' microstructures whose spatial organization is mostly affected by molecular interactions operating at short range.
-In other words, in this limit the direct and reverse solid-solid phase transitions can operate through different transformation mechanisms.
-The fact that the ensuing complex structure of the relaxed energy at 'almost-liquid' solid-solid phase transitions is ultimately replaced by a simple energy convexification at fluid-fluid phase transitions points to a singular nature of the limit $\mu \to 0$.
+It shows, however, the intricate role of rigidity in structural transformations which, even if weak, can produce complex microstructural morphologies underlying the relaxed energy.
+This complexity shows that, rather remarkably, the elastic long-range interactions remain relevant even when the system is arbitrarily close to the liquid regime.
+In other words, the disappearing rigidity can be viewed as the microstructure selection mechanism for the Hadamard liquid which otherwise comes with an infinite repertoire of possible accommodation mechanisms all having zero energetic cost.

+In order to reconcile the solid-like features of the behavior of the near-liquid material with the behavior of its purely ``liquid'' limit one can turn from the study of global minima of the energy to the study of almost-minimizers whose energy is only slightly above the energy of the ground state.
+In this case the richness of the repertoire of purely liquid microstructures corresponding to $\mu=0$ can be recovered in the form of such almost-minimizers of the Hadamard solid with $\mu$ sufficiently small but finite.
+The physical merit of these projections must be weighed against other factors that have been neglected in our study, such as surface energy, crystal anisotropy, spatial inhomogeneity and dynamics.